Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

 \subsection{GPT Score}

 \paragraph{Overview} The invoking of OpenAI APIs~\cite{tingiris2021exploring,lappalainen2023aisha,sun2023does,kublik2023gpt} for ChatGPT services (e.g., GPT3.5, GPT4) allows automatic scoring of instruction tuning datasets.
-Recent studies on bringing LLMs as judges~\cite{zheng2024judging,wang2023pandalm,zhu2023judgelm,huang2024empirical,zeng2023evaluating,chan2023chateval} reveal that powerful language models like ChatGPT highly align with human preference on judging the quality of instructions and responses.
-Given a well-designed prompt with clear definition on grading criteria, ChatGPT produces justified quality scorings with explanations:
+Recent studies on bringing LLMs as judges~\cite{zheng2024judging,wang2023pandalm,zhu2023judgelm,huang2024empirical,zeng2023evaluating,chan2023chateval,pang2024improving} reveal that powerful language models like ChatGPT highly align with human preference on judging the quality of instructions and responses.
+Given a well-designed prompt with clear definition on grading criteria, ChatGPT produces justified quality scorings with explanations for {the raw textual instruction data $I_i$}:

-where $p_{G}$ denotes the prompt template that defines the task and grading scheme with format constraints on outputs. $G$ represents the quality score parsed from the GPT response.
-Samples with high $GPTScore_{i}$ can be selected using Eqs.~\ref{eq:data_threshold} and ~\ref{eq:data_frequent}.
+where $p_{G}$ denotes the prompt template that defines the task and grading scheme with format constraints on outputs {(see Fig.~\ref{fig:promptgpt}).
+The $G(\cdot,\cdot)$ represents the process of quality scoring and response parsing, which produces the GPT score $GPTScore_{i}$. } Samples with high $GPTScore_{i}$ can be selected using Eqs.~\ref{eq:data_threshold} and ~\ref{eq:data_frequent}.